tremella/tech_test_bank/README.md

 ```sh
 ruby demo_script.rb
 ```
-The above script runs a session for a client named Jan with an empty account.
+The above script starts a session for a client named Jan with an empty account.

 ###CLASSES###

-To keep SRP, I created an account class to handle any transactions which would alter the account, and a teller class for "displaying" transactions and providing an interface for the user.
+To keep SRP, I created an Account class to handle any transactions which would alter the account, and a Teller class for any "displaying" transactions, and for providing an interface for the user.

 | Account class |                                         |
 |---------------|-----------------------------------------|